Prosper438/Adventure-Sales-Excel-Dashboard-Project/README.md

 # ANALYSIS OF DATA
 The analysis of this data was broken down into two parts, the Products and customer analysis.<br>
-For the product analysis, were able to look into
+For both analysis, we looked into intriguing questions like
 - Top 5 Profitable Product
 - Profitbility of Product by colour
 - Profit by Pricing type
-- Profit by Age group <br>
+- Profit by Age group
-Whereas for the customer, were able to deduce
-  - Average customer age
+- Profit by gender
+- Top 5 profitable customers
+- Profit by weekdays
+- Quartely profit analysis
+- Monthly profit trends
+- Yearly performance Metrics (Above average)
+- Profit by weektype
-  - Count of customer
+- KPIs comparision of current year to previous year

+# INSIGHTS FROM ANALYSIS
+F